By K. Beeders

 David grew up in the Midwest and as a child, his mother had taught him the importance of eating "3 balanced meals" every day.
 It was based on the pyramid food charts that schools often had.

 Also, growing up, snacking wasn't allowed, as it would interfere with eating his meals.
 Therefore, it made sense that David would want his dinner every night, no matter what time he ate it.
 That belief had been one of the household rules established by his mother growing up.
 While tapping, David realized that even though he was in his 40's he didn't want to break his mother's rules.

 In EFT we often refer to different aspects that pop up as chopping down the trees in the forest, so, we now proceeded to chop down the tree of this core belief.

 Our new set up phrase was:

-and tapped "my mother's rule's" on the different points.
-We tapped several rounds and David reached a level of intensity of 0.
+We tapped several rounds until David reached a SUD level of intensity number of 0.

 I heard from him the next week, and he told me he had starting bringing snacks to work and was eating a bigger lunch during the day and wasn't eating dinner late at night.
 Several weeks later, he told me he had lost 10 pounds, was eating healthier and earlier during the day.

 Now, when he gets home at late at night, he enjoys the summer weather by going for a long walk with his wife.
 This had become his new healthy habit to shut out the world when he gets home and do something special for himself.